noyo0/pands-project/ReadMe.md

 3. Display and save a histogram of each varaible
 4. Display a scatter plot of each pair of variables
 5. Correlation - Heatmap
+6. ---+++ continue----+++

 The relevant *Program menu* will be noted under the title of each section of the analyis.
 Output from the program is saved in the root folder.
-Filenames will be noted at the relevant sections.
+Filenames will be noted at the relevant sections as well.

 ### Modules used for this project